Rafael Devers Player Props: Red Sox vs. Cubs

 Rafael Devers At The Plate

-- Devers has 87 hits, which ranks first among Boston hitters this season, while batting .256 with 42 extra-base hits.
+- Devers has 88 hits, which is best among Boston hitters this season, while batting .256 with 43 extra-base hits.

-- Among the qualifying batters in baseball, he ranks 80th in batting average, 89th in on-base percentage, and 15th in slugging.
+- Among qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 83rd and he is 15th in slugging.

-- In 61.4% of his 88 games this season, Devers has picked up at least one hit.
-He's also had 27 multi-hit games.
+- Devers has had an RBI in 42 games this year (47.2%), including 18 multi-RBI outings (20.2%).
+He has also driven in three or more of his team's runs in seven contests.

-- Devers has picked up an RBI in 47.7% of his games this season, with two or more RBI in 20.5% of his games.
-He has also produced three or more runs in seven contests.
+- He has scored in 43.8% of his games this year, with more than one run scored in 13.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.